National Childcare Scheme (NCS)

 - Your hourly subsidy rates are based on your individual circumstances (depending on your reckonable family income and the age and educational stage of your child).
 See ‘Rates’ below.

-- You can use your subsidised hours for before-school and after-school childcare costs
+- During school terms, you can use your subsidised hours for before-school and after-school childcare costs

 - Children must be attending a childcare provider who is registered with Tusla

 - You do not have to be employed but the number of subsidised childcare hours available will depend on the hours you and your partner work, study or train.
 See ‘Rules’ below.